ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can edit my user profile so that I can keep my information up to date._**

-    Once the user in the Profile page, they can easily update their details stored on their account by overwrting the details and saving them.
+    Once the user in the Profile page, they can easily update the details stored on their account by overwriting the details and saving them.

     <img src="docs/images/testing/profile.png" width=700>